neonatura/shioncoin/README.md

 Run "pacman -S libgmp-devel" from MSYS2 64-bit.

 <h2>SHC Specifications</h2>
-The shioncoin is unique in that it allows for additional types of transactions just regular coin transfers.
+The shioncoin is unique in that it provides additional types of transactions than only coin transfers.
 Examples of these capabilities include exchanging coins between currencies, providing certified licenses for custom use, and assigning names to otherwise hard to remember hash tags.
 Compatibilty with the 'share library' file-system and network providing methods to utilize SHC block-chain transactions via external programs.

 Additional examples including commiting address alias names onto the block-chain, multi-level certification operations that are compatible with x509, geodetic context operations such as commiting a name to a location, and much more.